MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndisdpracquirereadwritelock.md

 UID: NF:ndis.NdisDprAcquireReadWriteLock
 title: NdisDprAcquireReadWriteLock function
 author: windows-driver-content
 description: The NdisDprAcquireReadWriteLock function acquires a lock that the caller uses for either write or read access to the resources that are shared among driver threads.Note  The read-write lock interface is deprecated for NDIS 6.20 and later drivers, which should use NdisAcquireRWLockRead or NdisAcquireRWLockWrite (setting NDIS_RWL_AT_DISPATCH_LEVEL in the Flags parameter) instead of NdisDprAcquireReadWriteLock.
 old-location: netvista\ndisdpracquirereadwritelock.htm
 old-project: netvista
 ms.assetid: 09B574FA-BCBA-4370-8F9F-BF30CE0BE52D
 ms.author: windowsdriverdev
 ms.date: 1/18/2018
-ms.keywords: netvista.ndisdpracquirereadwritelock, ndis/NdisDprAcquireReadWriteLock, NdisDprAcquireReadWriteLock function [Network Drivers Starting with Windows Vista], NdisDprAcquireReadWriteLock ms.prod: windows-hardware ms.technology: windows-devices
+ms.keywords: NdisDprAcquireReadWriteLock, netvista.ndisdpracquirereadwritelock, ndis/NdisDprAcquireReadWriteLock, NdisDprAcquireReadWriteLock function [Network Drivers Starting with Windows Vista] ms.prod: windows-hardware ms.technology: windows-devices
 ms.topic: function